project-flogo/rules/examples/flogo/simple/README.md

 Again, this is a unique string whose value binds to a Go function at runtime (explained later)

 ## Configure the trigger handler
 Flogo users are perhaps already familiar with the trigger configurations.
-For rules, you have to additionally configure the `name` and
-`action` of the handler
 In this example, we configured two handlers.
-In the first, we have `handler`/`name` as `n1` and `path` as`/test/n1` In the second, we have we have `handler`/`name` as `n2` and `path` as`/test/n2` What this means is that when data arrives on URI `test/n1` we map its data to tuple type `n1` and when it arrives on `/test/n2` we map its data to tuple type `n2` Note that the handler names should be one of the tuple type names as defined in the `tds` section
+In the first, we have `tupletype` as `n1` and `path` as`/test/n1` In the second, we have we have `tupletype` as `n2` and `path` as`/test/n2` What this means is that when data arrives on URI `test/n1` we map its data to tuple type `n1` and when it arrives on `/test/n2` we map its data to tuple type `n2`.
+Note that the `tupletype` should be one of the tuple type names defined in the `tds` section

 ##Mapping data from the handler to tuples
-To do that, we simply configure the `actions/mappings/input/values` to `$.queryParams`
+To do that, we simply configure the `actions/input/values` to `$.queryParams`

 ##How it all comes together
-When data arrives on a trigger/handler, a new `Tuple` of type=handler's name is created The tuple values are initialized with the HTTP query parameters and the tuple is asserted to the rules session
+When data arrives on a trigger/handler, a new `Tuple` of `handlers/actions/input/tupletype` is created The tuple values are initialized with the HTTP query parameters and the tuple is asserted to the rules session

 ##Binding Go functions for actions and conditions to the string tokens defined in the descriptor